 Birchwood is a tiny village located in the state of Wisconsin.
 With a population of 405 people and just one neighborhood, Birchwood is the 469th largest community in Wisconsin.

-When you are in Birchwood, you'll notice that it is more blue-collar than most other communities in America.
-40.74% of Birchwood’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Birchwood is a blue-collar town, with 40.74% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Birchwood is a village of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Birchwood who work in office and administrative support (32.92%), sales jobs (5.76%), and healthcare suport services (3.70%).

-Birchwood’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Birchwood’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Birchwood is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Birchwood doesn't have a public transportation system that people use for their commute.

 The people who call Birchwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Birchwood residents report their race to be White, followed by Native American.
 Important ancestries of people in Birchwood include German, Irish, French, Norwegian, and Scandinavian.